J.D., Washington College of Law, Magna Cum Laude, Order of the Coif, (2009)

 U.S. District Court for the Western District of Washington

 Leaf Williams is an associate with Reichman Jorgensen.
 She specializes in complex commercial litigation and has represented individual and corporate clients in disputes involving breach of contract, commercial fraud, business torts, misappropriation, trade secrets, copyrights, and trademarks.
-Leaf also serves as the Programming Chair of the International Interest Group for the IP Section of the California Lawyer's Association.
+Leaf also serves as the Programming Chair of the International Interest Group for the IP Section of the California Lawyers Association (CLA) and as the Associate Production Editor for CLA’s publication New Matter.

 During law school, Leaf was an Articles Editor for the American University Law Review and a member of the legal honor society Phi Delta Phi.
 Her moot court team placed in the top five two years in a row at the Niagara International Law Moot Court Competition and she received Highest Grade Designations in Legal Writing and Rhetoric, First Amendment and Civil Trial Advocacy.